Industry in Argentina: History

 Production of cattle hides from the region around Buenos Aires became a large-scale export industry during the 18th century, driven by increased demand for leather in Europe.
-French merchants arrived after the King Philip V of Spain awarded a slave asiento concession to the French Guinea Company in 1702; between 1708 and 1712, French merchants purchased an estimated 175,000 hides.
+French merchants arrived after the Philip V of Spain awarded a slave asiento concession to the French Guinea Company in 1702; between 1708 and 1712, French merchants purchased an estimated 175,000 hides.
 British merchants took over the hide trade after 1714, when the Treaty of Utrecht transferred the asiento to the British South Sea Company.
 With local administrators encouraging export diversification, production of beef jerky by saladeros for slave plantations in Brazil and Cuba became an important activity after 1780.
 Given this commercial expansion, a limited artisanal industry emerged in Buenos Aires focused on craft products such as leather shoes and silverwork where raw materials were abundant and inexpensive.
 Local production of other goods would be constrained by labor scarcity, lack of raw materials, and competition from British imports.

-The industrial structure established pre-independence would remain largely intact during the first half-century post-independence.
+The industrial structure established pre-independence remained largely intact during the first half-century post-independence.
 In the interior, local protectionism and high transportation costs enabled handicraft industry, particularly textiles, to survive.
 As late as 1869, Argentina's census identified almost 100,000 textile producers in the interior provinces (95% of the national total) where they comprised 20% of the labor force.
 In Buenos Aires and the neighboring Littoral, production of cattle hides, tallow, and beef jerky flourished in the mid-19th century.
 Beef jerky exports increased by 7% annually from independence to the mid-1870s while hide exports were supported by supply interruptions in competitors such as Russia.
 Few other industrial activities developed during this period.
 Although Argentina enjoyed a boom in wool exports during the mid-19th century, these exports consisted of raw wool rather than processed goods such as yarns or woolens.
 Meanwhile, due to free trade policies, demand for consumer goods in Buenos Aires and the Littoral was met primarily by European imports rather than by local artisans or the inefficient craft industries of the interior.